dempseyc/gig-cal/README.md

+# !!!
+UNDER CONTRUCTION !!!
+NOT FOR USE !!!

 # google-gig-cal

 Gig Cal is a system for using a public google calendar as content for a website or other javascript abled front-end.